-One should note the lack of any corroboration in other sources, either Christian or Jewish, notwithstanding the attention that the supposed plot and the massive punishment, if real, should have attracted.
-Most historians thus consider Matthew’s report of the Jewish-Mongol plot as fiction, one of the many imprecisions that plagued the Chronica Majora.
-Still, as well claimed by Matthew’s biographer, Richard Vaughan, “as a mirror of his age, Matthew is second to none.”
-Having this evaluation in mind, the imaginary tale should be reevaluated, not as an historical fact but yet as reflecting contemporary aspects, such as
+One should note the lack of any corroboration of this story in other sources, either Christian or Jewish, notwithstanding the attention the supposed plot and the grave punishment would have attracted had they truly occurred.
+Most historians therefore consider Paris’s report of the Jewish-Mongol plot as fiction, one of the many inaccuracies that plague the Chronica Majora.
+Still, as is also claimed by Matthew Paris’s biographer, Richard Vaughan, “as a mirror of his age, Matthew is second to none.”
+With this assessment in mind, the imaginary tale should be reevaluated, not as a historical fact, but as a reflection of an array of contemporary attitudes that included:

-The Jews’ treacherous, negative image fifty years before their expulsion from England by King Edward I.
+A perception of Jews, fifty years before King Edward I expelled them from England, as perfidious and prone to treachery;

-The Jews’ desire for revenge and their diabolical wisdom, reflected in their plot.
+A belief that the cunning Jews were after revenge and were diabolical plotters;

-Conversely, the tolerant policy of Christian rulers, who allow the Jewish presence in their kingdom while endangering their own loyal subjects.
+Dissatisfaction with the tolerant policy of Christian rulers who permitted a Jewish presence in their kingdoms, thereby endangering their loyal Christian subjects; and

-Consequently, the opportune intervention of providence, which safeguards the Christians from the Jewish plot
+A belief in the opportune intervention of divine providence, which safeguarded the Christians from the Jewish plot.

-There are still some questions.
-For instance, why Matthew attributed to the Mongols the Jews’ pursuit of revenge?
-There were any points of contact between them on which he could construct such agreement?
-To try and answering these questions, let’s introduce the main protagonists of his tale.
+Even in light of these contemporary assumptions, there remain some questions.
+For instance, why would Paris imagine that the Jews, in pursuing revenge, would enlist the help of the Mongols?
+Were there any points of contact between these two populations that could justify such a belief?
+To try and answer these questions, let us turn to the main protagonists of his account.

-Matthew did not mince words when he described the Mongols’ approaching the borders of Christendom.
-Ad annum 1240, indeed, he wrote:
+Paris did not mince his words when describing the Mongols imperiling the borders of Christendom.
+In 1240 he wrote:

-The men are inhuman and of the nature of beasts, rather to be called monsters than men, thirsting after and drinking blood and tearing and devouring the flesh of dogs and human beings…They have no human laws, know no mercy, and are more cruel than lions or bears…(C.M. iv, 76-7).
+The men are inhuman and of the nature of beasts, rather to be called monsters than men, thirsting after and drinking blood and tearing and devouring the flesh of dogs and human beings…They have no human laws, know no mercy, and are more cruel than lions or bears…(C.M. iv, 76–77).

-The fears aroused by the Mongols’ many victories, were intensified by the inability of Christendom, first and foremost, its leaders, to enlist a united front.
-Indeed, the Investiture Contest took much of the energies of both pope and emperor, who actually exposed the faithful to their own.
-The weakness of Christendom vis-a-vis the Mongols, coupled with their leaders’ failure to find a suitable response, eventually favored the escape towards the world of myth.
-Medieval chroniclers, Matthew Paris among them, could readily find answers for their distress in the mythical, much friendly and less frightening world.
-The Jewish-Mongol plot of 1241 was part of this flight to the imaginary, which was initially promoted by a genuine search for any piece of information about the external threat.
-The early frustrating pursuit of relevant data was later replaced by an appeal to familiar stereotypes, which had already proved their effectiveness in former crises.
-In parallel, there was a search for some scapegoat, which was easily found in the well-known category of “enemies of the true faith”, mainly, the Jews.
-Let’s continue with Matthew’s testimony,
+The fears aroused by the string of Mongol victories were intensified by the inability of Christendom, its leaders in particular, to put forward a united front.
+Indeed, the Investiture Contest took much of the energies of both pope and emperor, who left the faithful to fend for themselves in the face of the Mongol threat.
+The weakness of Christendom in the face of the relentless advance of the Mongols, coupled with Christian leaders’ failure to find a suitable response, eventually drove people to escape into the world of myth.
+Medieval chroniclers, Matthew Paris among them, could readily find answers for their distress in a mythical, far more amicable, and less frightening world.
+The Jewish-Mongol plot of 1241 was part of this flight to the imaginary, initially prompted by a genuine search for details about the external threat.
+Frustrated in their efforts to find relevant information, chroniclers returned to familiar stereotypes that had proved effective in former crises.
+In parallel to the Mongol threat without, a scapegoat within was needed, and the “enemies of the true faith,” mainly Jews, were, as always, a convenient target.
+Paris’s testimony continues as follows:

-These Saracens (sic) the memory of whom is detestable, are believed to have been of the ten tribes, who abandoned the law of Moses and followed after the golden calves, and Alexander also endeavored to shut them up in the precipitous Caspian mountains….As in the time of the government of Moses, their rebellious hearts were perverted to an evil way of thinking…
+These Saracens (sic) the memory of whom is detestable, are believed to have been of the ten tribes, who abandoned the law of Moses and followed after the golden calves, and Alexander also endeavored to shut them up in the precipitous Caspian mountains… As in the time of the government of Moses, their rebellious hearts were perverted to an evil way of thinking…